Michigan, California move to reopen factories as U.S. jobless ranks grow

 Trump, who had staked his November re-election bid to the strength of the U.S. economy before the pandemic, has continued to press for an escalation of commerce, acknowledging - as predicted by researchers - it may cost lives.

-Yet it remains to be seen how many consumers will venture back into restaurants and shops in the midst of a pandemic.
+Yet, it remains to be seen how many consumers will venture back into restaurants and shops in the midst of a pandemic.

 In one indication of public wariness, the president of the Federal Reserve Bank in Atlanta, Raphael Bostic, told reporters on Thursday preliminary cellphone tracking data showed that “movement has not gone up appreciably” among consumers.